 To find out more about recent drama productions, take a look at the Drama page in the Beyond the Classroom section.

-Mr Charles Youlten BA (Hons) PGCE Dip Drama - Head of Academic Theatre Studies
+Mrs Liz Moss, MA cantab, BA (Hons) Cantab, PGCE - Head of Academic Theatre Studies

 Miss Lauren Kirk, BA (Hons) RSAMD - Head of Drama and Performance